 Figure skating has been part of my life for as long as I can remember.
 It has often been quoted that figure skating requires the endurance of a runner, agility of a boxer, flexibility of a gymnast and grace of a dancer, which can be incredibly demanding.
 Each of these different characteristics must be individually developed and trained to present the skater as having the whole package.
 Skaters must have both the knowledge and training to attain this skater’s ideal.

 My experience of coaching young impressionable skaters over the last nineteen years has been an amazingly rewarding one.
-More notable are those skaters that have told me that I have unknowingly helped them to begin leading a healthier lifestyle, simply because I personally live an active life while understanding the positive impact of eating nutritiously.
+More notable are those skaters that have told me that I have unknowingly helped them to begin leading a healthier lifestyle, simply because I personally strive to live an active life while understanding the positive impact of eating nutritiously.
 This is what prompted me to further my education, so that I would have the formal background and education to continue to guide my skaters towards a healthy lifestyle giving them the fuel necessary to maximize their athletic ability.